hbc/knowledgebase/r/rshiny_server.md

 ## Your Third R Shiny App: Selecting a value from a dropdown menu for sample size and creating a random normal distribution from this sample size

 In this app, we are going to select a value to use as our sample size from a dropdown menu and then have the app return a random normal distribution plot using this value as the sample size parameter.
-Copy the code below:
+Copy and paste the code below:

 ```
 library(shiny)